0xTwyne/gitbook-docs/for-developers/contracts/vault-manager.md

 ### Set oracle <a href="#set-oracle" id="set-oracle"></a>

-Sets the oracle used by Twyne collateral vaults.
+Sets the oracle router used by Twyne collateral vaults.

 ```solidity
 /// @notice Set oracleRouter address.
 Governance-only.